Energy saving tips

 Insulate your hot water cylinder

 If you have a hot water cylinder that is uninsulated, it’ll be losing heat, allowing the water to cool down more quickly.
 This means you'll be wasting cash heating it up again.
-According to the Centre for Sustainable Energy, fitting a hot water cylinder jacket could reduce heat loss by up to 75%, saving around £40/year on typical energy bills.
+According to the Centre for Sustainable Energy, fitting a hot water cylinder jacket could reduce heat loss by up to 75%.

 It is recommended that you buy a cylinder jacket that displays the British Standard Kitemark.
 Jackets typically cost around £15 and should be at least 80mm thick.